 - FLT22 – 25”x5”x9”

 - 5-year Ballast Warranty, 1 Year on material and workmanship

 There are switches that allow you to control how many lamps are turned on at a time at 2 intervals.
 The four T5 light bulbs can put out a solid 10,000lm (lumens) that promises adequate penetration of the plant canopy.
-Bear in mind that the 2ft fluorescent light bulbs give 48 Watts of power each, while the 4ft ones are at 54W.
+Bear in mind that the T5 grow lights 2ft fluorescent bulbs give 48 Watts of power each, while T5 grow lights 4ft bulb is at 54W.
 The fixture is made of aluminum and is lined throughout with German Hammertone reflectors that are rated at 95% reflective.

 - 10,000 lumens light output

 - 4’x4-bulbs: 12” x 4” x 46”

 - Included: 2/4x2ft 6400K Lamps, Hanging hooks and chains, power cord

 - Outlet on fixture – Power up to 12 fixtures off one wall outlet via daisy chain